InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMPAPI.md

 ### What does the CMP API support?

-Consent Management Providers (CMPs) provide a user interface to establish transparency to users, and obtain consent or register objections from end users, and capture their preferences in Signals.
-These Signals are packaged in a standardized, easily communicated payload called a GPP String.
+Consent Management Platforms (CMPs) provide a user interface to establish transparency to users, and obtain consent or register objections from end users, and capture their preferences in signals.
+These signals are packaged in a standardized, easily communicated payload called a GPP String.
 The CMP API provides a standardized means for parties, such as the hosting publisher or an advertising vendor, to access these preferences managed by the CMP.

 Using the API, scripts may obtain the GPP String payload and the information it contains, which is ready to use without having to understand how to “unpack” the payload format.
 This makes it easy to make immediate data processing decisions based on the returned information.

-This API allows for accessing consent information across legislations, regulations, and standards.
+This API allows for accessing signals across legislations, regulations, and standards.
 It provides a common interface that can be used to access underlying APIs such as the [IAB TCF](https://github.com/patrickverdon/GDPR-Transparency-and-Consent-Framework/blob/TCF-Canada/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md) and [USPrivacy](https://github.com/InteractiveAdvertisingBureau/USPrivacy/blob/master/CCPA/USP%20API.md).

 ### API Prefixes